FrederikTobner/JANUS/notes/chapter-03-boot-process/x86_Support.md

 ; This code is executed immediately after the bootloader transfers control.
 ; It sets up 64-bit long mode and calls the C kernel entry point.
-; For Bootloaders that leave you in 32-bit mode (e.g., GRUB using Multiboot)
+; For Bootloaders that leave you in 32-bit mode (e.g., Multiboot1, legacy GRUB, or bare metal)

 global _start
 extern kernel_main